jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

+Version 2.3.0 (XX-XX-202X)
+- Fixed a bug with the LidarShift tool.
+The tool was calculating the shift in transformed coordinates incorrectly leading to very strange outputs.

 Version 2.2.0 (23-10-2022)
 - Added the TravellingSalesmanProblem tool for identifying short routes connecting multiple locations.
 - Added the HeatMap tool for performing kernel density estimation (KDE) from vector points.